نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Background and purpose: Perception of justice arising from the social actions in the form of perceptual-behavioral cycles between social actors over time.
-In organizations this cycles between superiors and subordinates affect the perceptions and consequently the behaviors of both sides of the relationship.
+Background & Purpose: Perception of justice arises from the social actions in the form of perceptual-behavioral cycles between social actors over time.
+In organizations, this cycles between superiors and subordinates affect the perceptions and consequently the behaviors of both sides of the relationship.
 Considering the small number of superiors and their placement in the center of organizational interactions, the best point of intervention to manage these cycles is the perceptions of superiors.
-Our goal in this research is to identify personality traits that influence the perception of justice in leaders and their continued behavior.
+In this research, our goal is to identify personality traits that influence the perception of justice of leaders and their continued behavior.

-Results: The results state that the leaders who have the characteristics mentioned in this research, they will perceive less injustice, and after the perception of injustice, the possibility of extreme behavior in them is less.
-Thus, it is expected the perception of justice in the subordinates of such leaders will be more and the atmosphere of justice in the organization will be more positive too.
+Conclusion: The results suggest that the leaders who possess the characteristics mentioned in this research, will perceive less injustice, and after the perception of injustice, the possibility of extreme behavior in them is less probable.
+Thus, it is expected that the perception of justice in the subordinates of such leaders will be more and the atmosphere of justice in the organization will be more positive as well.